Find your flight emissions quickly and easily!

 There is good reason to be very concerned about these emissions:

-Combatting climate change is probably the biggest challenge facing humanity.
+Combatting climate change is certainly among the biggest challenges facing humanity.
 Preventing disastrous effects caused by global temperature increase will require major efforts and will affect us all.

 Emissions from flying and how to reduce these is one part of this puzzle, where individual attitudes can exert pressure on politicians to act and where individual behaviour affects the outcome.

-Many flight emissions calculators are available online.
-In , several of these are compared.
-There are differences, but most calculators end up with CO2e emissions well in line with the figures used here.
+In spite of this, our numbers do give a good estimate of the magnitude of the emissions from air travel, as indicated by a comparison with other flight emissions calculators available online .
+There are differences, but most end up with emissions well in line with the figures used here.

 The maps are built in Scalable Vector Graphics, which means that map images can be scaled arbitrarily without any decrease in quality in form of pixelation.
 Of course, the coastlines and country boundaries do not have infinite precision, but map images can be enlarged substantially, e.g. to poster size, with excellent results.
 The key to achieving the best possible quality is to avoid as long as possible converting the image to bitmap formats such as JPEG or PNG.
 Note also that the maps on touch devices have lower resolution.